microsoft/genaiscript/docs/src/content/docs/blog/gentle-introduction-to-genaiscript.md

 authors:
     - genaiscript
     - pelikhan
+cover:
+    alt: Screenshot of GenAIScript in the VS Code marketplace
+    image: ./gentle-introduction-to-genaiscript.png
 ---

 Ever wondered how to leverage the power of AI and Large Language Models (LLMs) in your projects?
 Look no further!